WP-API/docs/extending-the-rest-api/adding-custom-endpoints.md

 Namespaces in general should follow the pattern of `vendor/v1`, where `vendor` is typically your plugin or theme slug, and `v1` represents the first version of the API.
 If you ever need to break compatibility with new endpoints, you can then bump this to `v2`.

 The above scenario, two routes with the same name, from two different plugins, requires all vendors to use a unique namespace.
-Failing to do so is analagous to a failure to use a vendor function prefix, class prefix and/ or class namespace in a theme or plugin, which is very `_doing_it_wrong`.
+Failing to do so is analogous to a failure to use a vendor function prefix, class prefix and/ or class namespace in a theme or plugin, which is **very very bad**.

 An added benefit of using namespaces is that clients can detect support for your custom API.
 The API index lists out the available namespaces on a site: